 The group in general is most active at the start of the month, posting several stickers on doors, posters, poles and other places.

-The stickers have been since been removed because they did not follow proper posting guidelines, according to BC officials.
+The stickers have since been removed because they did not follow proper posting guidelines, according to BC officials.

 Nicky Damania, director of student life at BC, was notified of stickers on campus on April 27 when Octavio Barajas, adjunct history instructor, alerted him to a "Smash Cultural Marxism" sticker placed on a Jess Nieto Memorial Conference poster, which celebrates the life of the Chicano activist.